How much do writers make?

 If you're interested in a career as a writer, you may be wondering: how much do authors make?
 Will I be able to make a living out of it?
-Is it something sustainable in the long run?
+Is it a sustainable career in the long run?

 There are several paths you can take to get your career as a writer off the ground, whether it be by going through a publisher or self-publishing.
-We can weigh the options and see what might be the best course of action for you.
+Here, we’ll look at how much authors can make writing books (and through other revenue streams) to give you a realistic picture of author income.

 How much do authors make a year?

-An annual survey carried out by University of Glasgow tracked author earnings over the past 15 years.
+An annual survey carried out by the University of Glasgow tracked author earnings over the last 15 years.
 The results showed a clear drop in average author income, from £18,013 in 2006 to £10,497 in 2018.
+By 2022, author income has dropped even further, with professional authors earning an average of just £7,000 a year.

-You also need to remember that most writers aren't solely living off writing alone.
+Most writers aren't solely living off writing alone.
 This same survey looked at the average household income to give a broader view of authors’ income.
-Professional authors average household income stands at £81,000 per annum.
+A professional author’s average household income stands at £81,000 per annum.

-The research makes it clear that just 13.7% of authors earn their income solely from writing.
+Research suggests just 19% of authors earn their income solely from writing.

 What affects an author’s salary?

 Generally speaking, the more book sales an author gets, the higher their salary.
-However, there are a few other factors which need to be considered to get better understand how author income works.
+However, there are a few other factors which need to be considered to get a better understanding of how author income works.

-An advance is the amount of money that a publisher pays an author for the promise of a book, and usually comes with half upfront and the remainder upon completion.
+An advance is the amount of money that a publisher pays an author for the promise of a book, Authors usually receive half upfront and the remainder upon completion.

 Book royalties are the percentage of each sale that the author gets paid.
 These rates vary significantly depending on a variety of factors, including: